renderpci/dedalo/Readme.md

 	-  Log-out and log-in with normal admin user.
 	-  Optional: in the inventory pages (OH, PCI, etc) press the "Update Cache" into the list of the sections for update some changes into the components (this task force to update all components with the new model no 1 to 1), and will apply the changes to the data into the databases.

-**IMPORT TOPONYMY**
+## 7. Importing toponymy

-1. first create the toponymy into the Hierarchy menu into Thesaurus:
+1. Create the toponymy into the Hierarchy menu into Thesaurus:
-	-  Login in Dédalo
+	-  Log in into Dédalo
-	-  Go to "Thesaurus -> Hierarchy" section
+	-  Go to the "Thesaurus -> Hierarchy" section
 	-  Find the country that you want import
 	-  Edit the country
 	-  Change the "active" field to "Yes"
 	-  Press the "Generate" button

-2. Now the toponymy is ready for import the data in SQL.
+2. The toponymy is ready for import the data in SQL.

- 	-  Logout Dédalo
+ 	-  Log out from Dédalo
  	-  Go to: /dedalo/install/import/hierarchy
  	-  Select the hierarchies to be imported with the postgreSQL copy command, similar to:
 		-  psql dedalo4_XXX -U YYY -p 5432 -h localhost -c "\copy matrix_hierarchy(section_id, section_tipo, datos) from es1.copy "